Jack Nicholson: Hobbies

 Nicholson is a fan of the New York Yankees and Los Angeles Lakers.
 He became a Lakers season ticket holder in 1970, and held courtside seats next to the opponent's benches both at The Forum and Staples Center.
 He was described as a "fixture" at the games, though his regular attendance had stopped by 2021, as he withdrew from public appearances.
 Nicholson occasionally argued with game officials and opposing players, and even walked onto the court.
 He was almost ejected from a Lakers playoff game in May 2003 after yelling at a referee.
 After the death of former Lakers star Kobe Bryant in a helicopter crash in January 2020, Nicholson gave a rare phone interview to Los Angeles station KCBS-TV expressing his grief.
 He attended a 2023 playoff game, which media outlets noted was his first appearance at a Lakers game in nearly two years.

 Nicholson is a collector of 20th-century and contemporary paintings, including those of Henri Matisse, Tamara de Lempicka, Andy Warhol and Jack Vettriano.
 In 1995, artist Edward Ruscha said that Nicholson has "one of the best collections out here".

 Political views

 In 1998, Nicholson met Fidel Castro and referred to him as a "genius".
+In 2001, he met with Vladimir Putin at Moscow International Film Festival and offered him a job as a producer.
 Nicholson has called himself a "lifelong Irish Democrat".
-He supported George McGovern in the 1972 presidential election, Michael Dukakis in 1988, Hillary Clinton in 2008, and Bernie Sanders in 2020.
+He supported George McGovern in the 1972 presidential election, Michael Dukakis in 1988, and Hillary Clinton in 2008.

+In 1994, Nicholson gifted 60 acres of land to the Santa Monica Mountains Conservancy.
 Nicholson supports solar energy, decriminalizing drugs, monopoly laws, and raising teachers' pay.
 Although personally against abortion, he is pro-choice.
 He has said, "I'm pro-choice but against abortion because I'm an illegitimate child myself, and it would be hypocritical to take any other position.
 I'd be dead.
 I wouldn't exist."
 He has also said that he has "nothing but total admiration, gratitude, and respect for the strength of the women who made the decision they made in my individual case".